-The FY 2024 budget process began after the adoption of the FY 2023 budget in September.
+The fiscal year 2023-24 budget process began after the adoption of the fiscal year 2022-23 budget in September.
 Two timelines address the budgeting process, one to address school budgets and another one to address departmental budgets.
 The schools' timeline includes the preparation and approval of membership projections; the projected allocation of various programs, such as Magnet, Class Size, etc.; the projection of grants funding; the teacher hiring process; preparation of school budgets; registration of students; etc. The Department timeline includes divisional planning meetings, review of initiatives, review of program requirements, assessment of the availability of resources, etc.